bluz71/vim-mistfly-statusline/README.md

 plugin.

-The `mistflyWithALEStatus` option specifies whether to indicate the presence of the ALE errors and warnings in the current buffer.
+The `mistflyWithALEStatus` option specifies whether to indicate the presence of the ALE problems in the current buffer.

-By default, ALE errors and warnings will be displayed if the plugin is loaded.
+By default, ALE problems will be displayed if the plugin is loaded.

-If ALE error and warning display are not wanted then please add the following to your initialization file:
+If ALE problems display is not wanted then please add the following to your initialization file:

 ```viml
 " Vimscript initialization file